teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/grains-glow-g2-mode/xbdghk-babashka-comparison.md

 │ Think of it like learning Spanish then Italian.
 Same roots (Latin/Lisp),    │ │ different flavors.
 Once you know one Lisp, you know them all.
 The mental    │ │ model transfers.
 The parentheses make sense.
 The data-as-code philosophy    │ │ clicks.
-This is why we teach both: not to confuse you, but to show you      │ │ the UNITY beneath the syntax.
-Different tools.
-Same thinking.                │ │                                                                              │ │ NEXT STEPS:                                                                  │ │ 1.
+We teach both to reveal the UNITY beneath the syntax.
+Different     │ │ tools serving the same thinking.
+Learning one illuminates the other.
+The    │ │ comparison teaches what neither alone could show.                            │ │                                                                              │ │ NEXT STEPS:                                                                  │ │ 1.
 Install Ketos: cargo install ketos (requires Rust toolchain)             │